tokawa0213/ptcg-prox/README.md

 3. Throw deck code as a query

-4. Push convert to pdf
+4.a.
+Push convert to pdf

+4.b.
+Play with your cards at "play ground"

 ### Some screenshots
-1.
 * Deck code query
 ![](readme_resource/query.png)